2021 French Open men's singles draw, results - Tennis -

 Nadal, seeded third, goes for a record-extending 14th Roland Garros crown, and a 21st major title overall to overtake his longtime Swiss rival.

 The 34-year-old Nadal didn’t catch a break in the draw, however.
-He’s seeded third and in the same half as top-ranked Novak Djokovic, meaning they would meet in the semifinals.
+He’s seeded third and gets top-ranked Novak Djokovic in the semifinals.

 However, the biggest threat may be fifth seed Stefanos Tsitsipas, who is in the other half.
 The Greek Tsitsipas beat Nadal at the Australian Open, pushed the Spaniard to three sets in a clay-court final in Barcelona last month and won the Monte Carlo Masters before that.